Burning (2018 film)

-It received almost universal critical acclaim, particularly for its sense of unease, ambiguous narrative, and performances.
+The film received widespread critical acclaim, with praise for its sense of unease, ambiguous narrative, and three leads' performances.
 It was selected as the South Korean entry for Best Foreign Language Film at the 91st Academy Awards; although it was not nominated, it became the first Korean film to make it to the final nine-film shortlist.
 It received numerous other accolades, and was included on several critics' "top ten" lists for the year 2018, notably those of The New York Times, Los Angeles Times, and the Associated Press.
-It has been regarded by some critics as one of the best films of the 21st century, and it was voted as the best Korean film of all time on Korean Screen, from a poll of over 150 critics from 28 countries.
+It has been regarded by some critics as one of the best films of the 21st century, and it was voted as the best Korean film of all time on Korean Screen, from a poll of over 150 critics from 28 countries, displacing movies like Parasite (2019), Oldboy (2003) and The Housemaid (1960).

 Plot

-Lee Jong-su, an aspiring young novelist, performs odd jobs in Paju.
+Lee Jong-su, an aspiring young novelist, performs odd jobs in Seoul.
 One day he runs into Shin Hae-mi, a childhood neighbor and classmate, at a promotion at which he is making a delivery.
 Jong-su initially does not remember her, but Hae-mi tells him she had plastic surgery.
-Jong-su gives her the pink watch that he wins at the promotion.
+Jong-su gives her the pink watch that he won at the promotion.
 Later, she tells him about her upcoming trip to Africa and asks him to feed her cat, Boil, while she is away.
-Before Hae-mi's departure, Jong-su's father, a cattle farmer, becomes entangled in disagreeable legal affairs, and Jong-su has to return to the farm.
+Before Hae-mi's departure, Jong-su's father, a cattle farmer in Paju, becomes entangled in disagreeable legal affairs, and Jong-su has to return to the farm.
 Jong-su visits Hae-mi's apartment, where he receives instructions about feeding the cat.
 They then have sex.

 After Hae-mi departs, Jong-su dutifully feeds her cat, although he never sees it.
-He does, however, know that a cat is there because he finds feces in the litter box.
+He does, however, presume that a cat is there because he finds feces in the litter box.
 He begins habitually masturbating in Hae-mi's apartment.
 One day Hae-mi calls, saying she had become stranded at Nairobi Airport for three days after a bombing nearby.
 When Jong-su comes to pick her up, she arrives with Ben, a man whom she met and bonded with during the crisis.
 The three go out for dinner, where Hae-mi cries and confesses that she wants to disappear.
-Ben is well-off, but does not give a clear answer when asked what he does for a living.
+Ben is wealthy, but does not give a clear answer when asked what kind of work he does.

-At Jong-su's farm, the trio smoke cannabis and Hae-mi dances topless.
+At Jong-su's farm, the trio smokes cannabis and Hae-mi dances topless.
 After Hae-mi has fallen asleep on the sofa, Ben confesses that every two months, he burns an abandoned greenhouse as a hobby.
 He notes that Jong-su's rural neighborhood is full of greenhouses.
 When asked when his next burning will take place, Ben claims it will be very soon and close to Jong-su's house.
 Jong-su chastises Hae-mi for disrobing in front of other men.
 She quietly gets into Ben's car and they drive off.